matter-labs/zksync-web-era-docs/docs/dev/ethereum-vs-v2.md

 For the alpha preview, only Solidity version `0.8.x` is supported.
 Also, compiling Solidity to zkEVM bytecode requires a special compiler.

+Ethereum cryptographic primitives like `ecrecover`, `keccak256` and `sha256` are supported as precompiles.
+No actions are required from your side as all the calls to the precompiles are done by compiler under the hood.

 ## EIP712

 Besides supporting native ETH transactions, zkSync supports the EIP712 transaction type.
 You can use transactions of this type to pay fees in ERC20 tokens.
 Also, it is only possible to deploy smart contracts with this type of transaction.